-To be precise, the WoW PC players are encountering an error message with an error code like “A streaming error has occurred.
+To be precise, the WoW PC players encounter an error message with an error code like “A streaming error has occurred.
 Error Code: WOW51900322.”
-This error message simply indicates that the World of Warcraft game servers has some issues with streaming the data.
-Luckily, we have a couple of possible solutions that you should try for once.
+This error message simply indicates that the World of Warcraft game servers have some data streaming issues.
+Luckily, we have a couple of possible solutions you should try once.
 Alternatively, you can visit BlizzardCS Twitter and Realm Status page for additional support or info.

 Fix World of Warcraft: A Streaming error has occurred